HubertNastaly/pizza-delivery-app/README.md

 # Pizza delivery app

-Radix, React Hook Forms and Yup libraries combined together into a simple app allowing to order a pizza.
+Radix, React Hook Forms, Yup and Stitches libraries combined together into a simple app allowing to order a pizza.